9 Foods That Help With Fatigue and Headaches

 Their consumption is essential for maintaining muscle mass and improving mental and physical productivity.

-They provide an essential amino acid known as tyrosine, which is related to concentration and alertness.
+They provide an essential amino acid known as tyrosine, which is linked to concentration and alertness.

 They also contain vitamin B12, a nutrient that fights depression and the symptoms of fatigue.

-Remember that these nine foods are mere sources of nutrients in your diet, and not a cure all for headaches and fatigue.
+Remember that these nine foods are mere sources of nutrients in your diet.
+They are not cures for all headaches and fatigue.
+Consult with a doctor if your problems persist despite a healthy diet.

 Eat them on a regular basis to fight fatigue and headaches.